zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/vs-integration/latest-version-retrieval.md

 #Automatic Latest Version Retrieval

-With the Telerik Visual Studio Extensions you keep your projects in an up-to-date state.
+With the Kendo UI for ASP.NET MVC Visual Studio Extensions you keep your projects in an up-to-date state.
 The Latest Version Acquirer tool automatically retrieves the latest Kendo UI for ASP.NET MVC distribution available on the Telerik website.
 Running the **Upgrade Wizard** as a next step makes the task of latest Kendo UI for ASP.NET MVC version utilization extremely easy.

 Once a day, upon Visual Studio launch, the extensions query the Telerik website for a new version of Kendo UI for ASP.NET MVC.
 A notification gets displayed when a new version is discovered: